-In 1971, Bryant was paired with T.T.
-Minor to establish voluntary exchanges as part of the district's desegregation plan.
-That fall Bryant became a K-5 school, with 6th graders assigned to Eckstein Middle School.
-By fall 1972, enrollment had dropped to around 500, and Bryant became an "exemplary basic skills center" and a "language-learning disability" center for north-end schools.
-Under the desegregation plan of 1978, it became a K-2 school, with the 3rd-5th graders attending T.T.
-Minor.
+"language learning disability" center for north-end schools.
+Under the desegregation plan of 1978, it became a K-2 school, with the 3rd-5th graders attending T. T. Minor.

 In 1989, along with other Seattle public elementary schools, Bryant returned to a K-5 program.
-Its pioneering elementary science program is now used throughout the Seattle School District.
-As a "World Culture" center, Bryant also offers an Asian Cultures class that studies art and world trade.
+Its pioneering elementary science program was used throughout the Seattle School District.
+As a "World Culture" center, Bryant also offered an Asian Cultures class that studied art and world trade.

-Bryant closed its doors for a year in June 2000 to be thoroughly remodeled and made ready for the needs of the 21st century.
-Students will be housed at Lincoln from September 2000 to June 2001.
+Bryant closed for a year in June 2000 to be thoroughly remodeled and made ready for the needs of the twenty-first century.
+Students were housed at Lincoln from September 2000 to June 2001 during construction.